 The ARC forecasts population and employment growth in the City of Atlanta over the next 25 years.
-ARC forecasts a population of over 85,000 residents within the Buckhead area and an employment base greater than 114,500 jobs.
-The additional housing opportunities will provide opportunities for individuals to live and work within close proximity to one another.
+ARC forecasts a population of over 85,000 residents within the Buckhead area and an employment base of greater than 114,000 jobs.
+The incorporation of this mix of uses in a vertical design will continue to ensure high quality livability and quality of life in the Buckhead area while accommodating the employment and housing growth pressures that Atlanta are experiencing.